ketkeearyamane/deel-writing-test/content/docs/user-guides/hris-integrations/getting-started.md

 ## Update employee personal info

-Use this endpoint to update either the basic, birth, or the contact information for an employee.
+Use this endpoint to update the basic, birth, or the contact information for an employee.

 ### Sample request
 ``` PUT /employees/{employeeId}/personalInfo```